mehdi-absln/online-learning-platform/.qwen/PROJECT_SUMMARY.md

 - CourseCard component expects `course.image` and `course.instructor.avatar` fields
 - Price is stored in cents in database and needs to be converted to dollars for display
 - Instructor names are stored as usernames in snake_case format and need to be formatted as Title Case for display
+- New instructor-service.ts provides a single source of truth for instructor data processing

 ## Recent Actions
 - [DONE] Created `CourseApiResponse` interface in `app/types/shared/courses.ts` for API response typing